steemdocs/steemdocs/docs/platform/releases/softfork-0-4-3.md

 # Softfork 0.4.3 Release

 This is the third [softfork](/glossary/softfork.md) on the [Steem blockchain](/glossary/steem-blockchain.md) as well as the third softfork of HF4.
-This release fixes unintentional bugs caused by the [0.4.2](/releases/softfork-0-4-2.md) release that prevented the [cli_wallet](/glossary/cli-wallet.md) from communicating with steemd unless all plugins were enabled. .
-It was an optional upgrade for users of [0.4.0](/releases/harfork-0-4-0.md).
+This release fixes unintentional bugs caused by the [0.4.2](/platform/releases/softfork-0-4-2.md) release that prevented the CLI wallet from communicating with steemd unless all plugins were enabled. .
+It was an optional upgrade for users of [0.4.0](/platform/releases/hardfork-0-4-0.md).

 ## Features